 It’s Monday, Florida State fans.

-As you begin a new week, see what’s in The Daily Sauce.
+As your week begins anew, see what’s in The Daily Sauce.